-When invoicing for services provided to a TAC client, it's important to include the below information.
+When invoicing for services provided to a TAC client, it's important to include the billing information below.
 This will help ensure prompt and accurate payment.
 Without this information we may not be able to pay you, or your payment may be delayed.

 - Date of service

-You can also use this invoice template XLS, 0.03MB to assist you in preparing your invoices.
+You can also use this invoice template XLS, 0.04MB to assist you in preparing your invoices.
 Please submit a separate invoice for each client when you use this template.

 Submitting your invoice